knvc/strava-plus/README.md

 - The user can view a detailed view of a selected activity
 - ...

+Thinking about an awesome feature?
+Add a request: https://forms.gle/DzLHn7F6AJqZzMS97

 ## Available Scripts

 In the project directory, you can run: